jerryjappinen/bellevue-docs/tests/e2e.md

 		└── reports/
 ```

-End-to-end tests are written using [Nightwatch.js](http://nightwatchjs.org/).
-By default they run on Selenium, which requires Java, but this can be changed to a [standalone driver](http://nightwatchjs.org/gettingstarted#browser-drivers-setup).
+End-to-end tests are written using [Nightwatch.js](http://nightwatchjs.org/) and run on Selenium.

 Run the tests with the scripts listed in [setup instructions](../overview/setup.md).
 When running the tests, you will see report that looks like this: